Echo-Nashville/Echo-Nashville-Lambda/README.md

 ### Installing

-Install the Alexa sdk and request http module in the working directory.
+Install the Alexa sdk in the working directory.
 ```
-npm install
+npm install --save alexa-sdk
 ```
 Install Serverless to improve the workflow